s4ke/Master-Thesis/src/md/069-conclusion.md

 The only problem we currently have in terms of PArrows' generality is that the implementations do not behave the same when it comes to the exact behaviour of `parEvalN`.
-The GpH, `Par` Monad and the experimental Cloud Haskell backend's implementations of `parEvalN` do not work as required for at least the topological skeletons we showed in this thesis.
+So, the GpH, `Par` Monad and the experimental Cloud Haskell implementations of `parEvalN` do not work as required for at least the topological skeletons we showed in this thesis.
 Even though we provided a work-around for the sake of compatibility